Key Attributes for the Football Manager Scout Roles: Chief Scout, Roaming Scout and Next Opposition Analyzer

 Judging Player Potential is a vital attribute for all scouts, perhaps equally important as determination, as we want to know how good the players can be, not how good they are right now.
 If you’re aware of a players potential, it is much easier to compare him to your current crop of players and make a final decision of him being valuable for purchase.
 If you have two equal players, but one of them seems to have higher potential, it is natural to go for the latter.

-an accurate scout report.
+A rating of 15 in Judging Player ability and Judging Player Potential attributes is the minimum requirement for an accurate scout report.
 But regardless of attribute rating, you will always need to scout a player a number of times to get the report as accurate as needed to make a final judgement before bidding on a specific player.

 A chief scout will need better skills in Judging Player Potential and Judging Player Ability than the rest of your scouting crew, as you can rely on the chief-scout to make the final judgement about a player or deliver you a second opinion about an interesting player.
 A good chief scout should have a decent level of scouting knowledge according to your preferences and club level.

 A) Determination will determine his scouting frequency; how often he will give reports, and how quickly he will fulfill his assignments.
 For example: a scout with 17 determination will be much quicker to fully scout the whole region of Central Europe than a scout with 12 determination.
 How fast they will complete a region or a nation will also depend on the staff attribute adaptability, which we will look closer into later on.

 A good level of determination for a chief-scout is 15 or more, but when managing a lower league club it’s hard to attract chief-scouts with that high level of determination, so try to set the limit to at least 10.